-For English placement purposes, all new, transfer, and readmitted undergraduate students who plan to enroll for seven or more semester hours must meet the testing requirements outlined below.
-Students who fail to meet these requirements are not allowed to register for any course.
+All new, transfer, or readmitted undergraduate students who plan to enroll for seven or more semester hours must meet one of the following testing requirements.
+Students who fail to meet at least one of these requirements will not be allowed to register for any course the following semester.